sarthakjain27/Handshake-Prototype/README.md

   **4. Events Tab**: Companies can post an event and provide description and eligibility of students who can register onto the event.
 They can see all their created Events and the list of all students and their profile who have registered in those events.

+# - Students

+Students looking for job posting and company events can also sign-up and look out for different events and job postings available.
+Below is the summary of all the features available to the students in the platform.

+  **1. Sign-Up and Profile Page**: Each student can update their profile using Profile tab and provide contact details, their career objective, education and work experience details along with their skill set and upload a profile picture for themselves.

+  **2. Look up Job Postings**: Students can look all the job postings done by the companies.
+They can check the job description and can also learn about the company from the provided link and can apply for the job by uploading their resume.

+  **3. Applications**: Students can list down their applied jobs and can see the status of their application such as Pending, Reviewed & Declined.

+  **4. Events Page**: Students can see all the event posts made by the companies but would only be register into events where they are eligible based on the eligibility requirements put on by the companies.
+The events would be listed in increasing order of date.

+  **5. Students**: Students can search and look up for other students based on their student/college name and can review the profile of those students as well.
+Their is a filter based on student's major to restrict the list of returned students.